tumelo-maja/color-sort-game/README.md

     <figcaption><strong><em>Game: Help button</em></strong></figcaption>
   </figure>

-  - bolts layout and nuts (for different difficulty modes)
+  - **Bolts layout and nuts** - number of colors and layout of the bolts will differ according to the difficulty mode the user has selected.
-  - Extra bolt
+  - **Extra bolt** - Users can click the 'Add Extra bolt' button to activate the small bolt on the bottom right.

 - **Game: Game win modal**